ferrocene/ferrocene/src/inline-assembly.rst

 :t:`register` from the related :t:`register class`.

 :dp:`fls_5a3vfresnv5z`
-A :dt:`direction modifier` is a :t:`construct` that indicates whether a :t:`register argument` initializes a :t:`register`, assigns the :t:`value` of a :t:`register` to an :t:`expression`, or both.
+A :t:`direction modifier` is a :t:`construct` that indicates whether a :t:`register argument` initializes a :t:`register`, assigns the :t:`value` of a :t:`register` to an :t:`expression`, or both.